East River Tunnel Rehab

 • Replacement of signals, traction power, standpipe, and drainage systems.

-Work will also be performed at aboveground areas in Queens.
+Work is also being performed at aboveground areas in Queens.
 This includes upgrading the tunnel approaches and installing new signal houses and signal and traction power cables.
-Additional work will be performed at two ventilation facilities in Manhattan and Queens.
+Additional work is also being performed at two ventilation facilities in Manhattan and Queens.

 Service Impacts

-During construction, Amtrak plans to maintain the majority of train service through the remaining tunnels by closing one tube at a time.
-Additional projects completed ahead of the major tunnel work will help mitigate potential service impacts.
+During construction, Amtrak and its partners are maintaining the majority of train service through the remaining tunnels by closing one tube at a time.
+Additional projects completed ahead of the major tunnel work and other mitigation actions taken by Amtrak have helped to limit potential service impacts.

 Stay in Touch

-For additional information about the East River Tunnels Rehabilitation Project, email us at [email protected] to connect with a member of the project team
+For additional information about the East River Tunnel Rehabilitation Project, email us at ERToutreach@Amtrak.com to connect with a member of the project team